geraldinepascal/FROGS-wrappers/README.md

 ## Use PEAR as reads merge software in preprocess
 [PEAR](https://cme.h-its.org/exelixis/web/software/pear/) is one of the most effective software for read pair merging, but as its licence is not free for private use, we can not distribute it in FROGS.
 If you work in an academic lab on a private Galaxy server, or if you have payed your licence you can use PEAR in FROGS preprocess.
-For that you need to:
+For that, you need to:

 * have PEAR in your PATH or in the FROGS libexec directory